exclaves/exclaves.github.io/content/posts/2023-03-06-harlemermeer/index.md

 {{< img "assets/IMG_2783.jpg" "an image of several dikes under construction, earthen mounds" "Michael Heizer, City" >}}

-*_vaart_ is kind of a funny word - it can mean a sailing trip, but also a flight, a canal, a transit "way" more generally, the concept of navigation, and the concept of travel
+*_vaart_ is kind of a funny word - it can mean a sailing trip, but also a flight, a canal, a transit "way" more generally, the concept of navigation, and the concept of travel itself.